Well-bred & well-mannered

 Honey Hill Devons respect electric and wire fencing.
 Access to pasture is available year round, but the herd stays in the barn or barnyard at night.
 A ringing bell says "come home."
 Our Devons return at a run.

-When not on grass, the cattle eat leafy hay, with supplemental grains for fast-growing youngsters to keep them comfortable during the coldest days.
+When not on grass, the cattle eat leafy hay, with supplemental grain for fast-growing youngsters to keep them comfortable during the coldest days.
 (Yes, these animals are pampered.)
 Loose minerals are available free choice.

 The mature cattle in our herd are vaccinated for rabies and tetanus, and have tested negative for Johne’s disease.
-Calves are vaccinated for rabies, tetanus, infectious bovine rhinotracheitis, bovine viral diarrhea, parainfluenza 3, and bovine respiratory syncytial virus.

 Is a Honey Hill Heritage Devon right for you?